 Citizenship Case Study

 The focus of this paper is principally on the citizenship status of modern-day Maghrebi immigrants to France, particularly those from Morocco.
 I discuss the factors involving the negative treatment of this minority, and I examine the concept of French citizenship itself with a historical background as pertains to the group.
 Consistent socio-economic inequality has brought to light a citizenship debate in France and other European countries; with this in mind, it is essential to examine exactly what makes a citizen conventionally French or foreign, and how this translates to the different treatment of and largely lessened political participation of the Maghrebi migrant population in France as a whole.
 I will also briefly examine the history of political organizations pertaining to the North African countries such as Algeria, Tunisia, and Morocco from where these immigrants came.
+This is a good introduction

-The majority of the Maghrebian diaspora in France are Arab and Muslim, and it is disproportionately young.
-Groups of migrants from the Maghreb region, particularly Morocco, are among the largest in France with a history dating back to the beginning of the twentieth century.
+The majority of the Maghreb I think the term’s “Maghreb”? diaspora in France are Arab are they “Arab” – at least many Berber would not want to be considered “Arab”! and Muslim, and it is disproportionately young.
+Groups of migrants from the Maghreb region, particularly Morocco, are among the largest in France with a history dating back to the beginning of the twentieth century and considerably earlier.
 Around fifty years ago, the Moroccan government repressed its leftist opposition and exiled most of its political malcontents to France and a minority to other western nations.
-Though there has been much debate over whether Moroccan citizens living in France should have the right to vote in their original nation, most migrants from the North African region see a greater need to focus on their French citizenship and its exercise.
+Though there has been much debate over whether Moroccan citizens living in France should have the right to vote in their original nation, most migrants from the North African region see a greater need to focus on their French citizenship and its exercise. (expand on this – the colonial legacy of France in North Africa makes these distinctions in citizenship particularly difficult and fluid)

 The Association des Marocains en France was founded in 1962 upon the merging of several different political groups.
-A member of the association, Ahmed, made a statement essentially declaring that while French immigrants from Morocco desire to maintain their culture, they see themselves as French and as citizens of France foremost.
+A member of the association, Ahmed, made a statement essentially declaring that while French immigrants from Morocco desire to maintain their culture, they see themselves as French and as citizens of France foremost (reference?).
 Since he and the other Moroccan exiles are not able to vote in their home country, they do not see any political utility in retaining a Moroccan identity.
 Many of these migrants and their families have lived in France for several decades, and as a result they desire to engage politically in their new home of France.
 The extent of this political engagement depends on the extent to which the French Moroccans deem it useful; voting seems to take less of a priority than does the founding of communities and organizations.
 The generally lower rate of voter turnout for the minority might not be due to their perceived identity but rather due to circumstantial differences between those residing in the banlieues and the native French metropolitans.
 Due to the strained political circumstances in North Africa during the past fifty some years, these migrants often have no choice but to at least partially renounce their former allegiances.

 The professor Maxwell believes that the low voter turnout of Moroccan and other non-European migrants is ultimately attributable to political and historical factors that systematically exclude these migrants from French political life.
-Immigrants from the Maghreb region, most of whom came to France as non-citizens without voting rights, are probabilistically more likely to go through discrimination and to experience long delays during the process of acquiring citizenship than are those of the European group.
+Immigrants from the Maghreb region, most of whom came to France as non-citizens without voting rights, are probably more likely to go through discrimination and to experience long delays during the process of acquiring citizenship than are those of the European group (the latter being what?).